Introduction

 Etiology

 The exact etiology of dextrocardia is unknown.
 However, it is thought to be secondary to the abnormal position of the organs during embryonic development.
-Kartagener syndrome is an inherited disorder of ciliary motility that is caused by autosomal recessive mutation and is associated with chronic sinusitis, bronchiectasis, and dextrocardia.[4]
+Kartagener syndrome is an inherited ciliary motility disorder caused by autosomal recessive mutation and is associated with chronic sinusitis, bronchiectasis, and dextrocardia.[4]
 Heterotaxy is another inherited condition that leads to malposition of internal organs and vessels and is caused by a lateralization defect during embryonic development.[5]
-Individuals with heterotaxy might also have other associated congenital disorders involving the abdominal organs, intestinal malrotation, systemic venous abnormalities, anomalous pulmonary venous connections, and asplenia.[6]
+Individuals with heterotaxy might also have other associated congenital conditions involving the abdominal organs, intestinal malrotation, systemic venous abnormalities, anomalous pulmonary venous connections, and asplenia.[6]

 Epidemiology